About the Darling River

 Explorers, Pioneers, and River Transport

 European explorers arrived in the Darling River region with the hope of discovering the fabled "inland sea," mistakenly believing that all the rivers in eastern Australia flowed into a vast, interconnected body of water.
-While they were correct in their assumption about the presence of an inland sea, it existed around 50 million years earlier, during the Cretaceous period when Australia's center was submerged.
+While they were correct in their assumption about the presence of an inland sea, it existed around 50 million years earlier, during the Cretaceous period when Australia's centre was submerged.

-The dream of river transport began to materialize in 1859 when a riverboat named Gemini, captained by William Randell, successfully navigated the Darling River, reaching Brewarrina (formerly known as "Walcha Hut" and earlier as "Fishery").
+The dream of river transport began to materialise in 1859 when a riverboat named Gemini, captained by William Randell, successfully navigated the Darling River, reaching Brewarrina (formerly known as "Walcha Hut" and earlier as "Fishery").
 This milestone confirmed the river's potential as a significant transportation route.

 By the 1890s, river ports in Bourke, Wilcannia, and Wentworth were bustling, catering to the vast wool empires of Outback NSW and southern Queensland, which spanned over a million hectares.
 Wentworth, in particular, emerged as Australia's busiest inland port by the late 1880s.
 In 1895 alone, 485 vessels passed through the Customs House, with 31 vessels in a single week.